Fear of “the diagnosis”

 Many people who have been hiding their smiles for years feel that getting dentures has dramatically improved their quality of life.

 Still, the fear of “the diagnosis” can be overwhelming and prevent people from seeking help.
-It is true that the prospect of not being able to cope with “the bad news” (imagined or real) can be very frightening.
+The prospect of not being able to cope with “the bad news” (imagined or real) can be very frightening and a real deterrent from taking the first steps towards making an appointment.

 - If you don’t think you could cope with “the diagnosis” the very first time you see a dentist, you should let your dentist know that you don’t want to know just yet.
 Some people want an honest assessment of all their dental needs straightaway, but some people with a dental phobia don’t.
 If that’s the case for you, ask your dentist to break “the bad news” gently, maybe at a subsequent appointment, when rapport and trust have been built.